Explore Caernarfon

 Frequently asked questions

-The Castle (UNESCO World Heritage Site), the investiture of the Prince of Wales, the Welsh language heartland, and a walled town of extraordinary medieval completeness Roam surfaces the local businesses and hidden gems that make Caernarfon worth exploring.
+Caernarfon is a place in Gwynedd known for the Castle (UNESCO World Heritage Site), the investiture of the Prince of Wales, the Welsh language heartland, and a walled town of extraordinary medieval completeness.
+Edward I built Caernarfon Castle from 1283 as the centrepiece of his conquest of Wales.
+The population is around 9,500.

-Yes — Roam is live in Caernarfon and across Gwynedd.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Caernarfon and across Gwynedd.
+It is available on iOS and Android.